Ohio College Tech Prep at LCCC

 ODE CTE-26 Process

 The CTE-26 is a web-based application that allows Career Technical Planning Districts to apply for career-tech funding from the Ohio Department of Education.
-Once a CTE-26 is submitted, Tech Prep staff will review the CTE-26 and Program of Study and will assist with the development of the post-secondary pathway and college credit options.
-Tech Prep staff will also review the CTE-26/POS following a rubric that was provided by ODE.
-Schools should be notified by May 15, 2017 with program approval or disapproval from their ODE Consultant.
+Once a CTE-26 is submitted, Tech Prep staff will review the CTE-26 following a rubric that was provided by ODE.
+Schools will be provided with a Program of Study from the Northeast Regional Tech Prep Center, which will provide districts with the post-secondary pathway and college credit options.
+CTE-26’s will only show CTAG credits as a college credit option starting in FY2020.
+Tech Prep staff will carefully review your CTE-26/POS following a rubric that was provided by ODE.
+Schools should be notified by May 15, 2019 with program approval or disapproval from their ODE Consultant.

 ODE Industry Recognized Credentials & WorkKeys